ashutoshmjain/gita/src/mathuraChap09.md

 > Social conversations mostly route to the bottom where one either meets frustration or mockery.
 Damned if you did good and more if you did not!

 Only one of them pondered about `Matsya` - What happened to the poor girl?
 Who was her child ?
 And more importantly - did `Maharishi` ditch her after he got what he wanted - as expected of the powerful of the day - wizards or men.
+Even angels were a coin-toss when it came to relationships.

 ---

-Luckily, that evening, at a social mixer, they got hold of Angel.
+Luckily, that evening, at a social mixer, they got hold of our Angel.
 The conversation began at a rather skeptic note.
 How could someone conceive at a sprinkle of water?
 After all, it was a boat, not a fertility clinic  - they asked with a cunning smile - as if they knew what actually went down that evening!

 Is there something more to be read between the lines ? - the Friend said out loud!

 Unaware that the story got leaked into the "social circles", Angel was taken aback.
 He wanted to cover up.
 He was genuinely concerned.
-If the incident reached the flight controllers, his flights might be suspended for a period if not for good.
+If the incident reached the flight controllers, his flights might get suspended for a period if not for good.
 But few martinis later, he too jumped into the discussion.
 Particularly because the focus was not on the real incident -  it was on the story of `Matsya and Parāśara`.

 What exactly is the birth ? - He asked both of them.
 And waited a bit for their response.